-Our expectation is that, as new retirees increasingly have spent their entire careers under a defined contribution regime and the effects of efforts already undertaken to raise the level of retirement savings are more fully realized, retirement savings balances will continue to grow.
-Proposed policies aimed at further increasing employee contributions to retirement accounts could amplify this upward trend.
-In particular, building on the demonstrated effectiveness of automatic enrollment plans, federal and state policymakers are actively exploring ways to expand the retirement saving universe.
-The President's FY 2015 budget as well as legislation recently introduced in both chambers of Congress envision that workers without access to an employer plan would be automatically enrolled in a retirement saving account, potentially bringing an estimated 23 to 43 million additional workers into retirement saving plans (Harris and Fischer 2012).
+Both because new retirees increasingly will have spent their entire careers under a defined contribution regime and because the effects of efforts already undertaken to raise the level of retirement savings should be more fully realized over time, we anticipate that retirement savings balances will continue to grow.
+This trend could be amplified by proposed policies aimed at further increasing employee contributions to retirement accounts.
+Building on the demonstrated effectiveness of automatic enrollment plans, federal and state policymakers are actively exploring ways to expand the retirement saving universe to include those not covered by employer-based plans.
+Recent Administration and Congressional proposals envision that such workers would be automatically enrolled in a retirement saving account, potentially bringing an estimated 23 to 43 million additional workers into the retirement saving fold (Harris and Fischer 2012).
 State legislatures also are looking at how to raise saving among workers who do not have access to an employer-sponsored plan.
-Under a law passed in 2012, employers in California with five or more employees that do not offer a retirement plan eventually could be required to enroll employees who do not opt out into a publicly operated retirement savings plan.
+Under a law passed in 2012, employers in California with five or more employees who do not offer a retirement plan eventually could be required to enroll employees who do not opt out into a publicly operated retirement savings plan.
 Several additional states have passed legislation calling for study of similar automatic enrollment programs and, in a number of others, bills that would establish saving vehicles for uncovered workers have been introduced (Pension Rights Center undated).